 [email protected]

 Dr. Bryant is a Professor in the Department of Counseling at the University of North Carolina Pembroke, and he is also the Founding Director of the Southeast American Indian Studies (SAIS) Program.
-His research and scholarship focuses on racial identity development, multicultural counseling and cultural differences in parental emotional communication.
+His research and scholarship focuses on racial identity development, cultural counseling, and cultural differences in parental emotional communication.

 Dr. Conroy is a board certified physician at the UH Cleveland Medical Center.
 She specializes in family medicine and general preventive medicine.